aimeertaylor/Pv3Rs/README.md

 ### Notable assumptions and limitations:

-Naturally, Pv3Rs makes various assumptions that limit is capabilities in some settings.
+As with any model, Pv3Rs makes various assumptions that limit is capabilities in some settings.
 They are explained in some detail below and summarised in a table.

 #### Mutually exclusive recurrent states
 We model recurrent states (relapse, reinfection and recrudescence) as mutually